What is Application Security Posture Management (ASPM)?

 Benefits of ASPM

-Apps have complex arrays of vulnerable components, endpoints, and data/input fields that make them attractive targets for denial-of-service (DDoS), ransomware, and injection attacks.
+Apps have complex arrays of vulnerable components, endpoints, and data/input fields that make them attractive targets for denial-of-service (DoS), ransomware, and injection attacks.
 These can lead to data theft and exposure, render apps unavailable to end users, and result in hefty financial losses.

 In the face of such attacks, ASPM is critical to boosting overall app security, availability, and reliability.
 Let’s take a closer look at why ASPM is important.